Pyrrhu5/pipes-and-paper-enhanced/README.md

 **Planned features**

-- [ ] Config to change ports and ReMarkable hostname, etc.
+- [x] ~~Config to change ports and ReMarkable hostname, etc.~~ CLI options for config
+- [ ] Capture next page on tablet to clear the screen
+- [ ] Pages navigations on swipes (browser should remember the drawings on the previous/next pages)
+- [ ] Copy-paste, move, selection, etc. from the tablet
 - [ ] Change canvas orientation according to the tablet portrait/landscape modes
 - [ ] Capture zoom in/out to have kind-of infinite canvas
-- [ ] Capture next page on tablet to clear the screen
 - [ ] Live OCR to transcribe latin handwriting to font

-## How to use
+## Installation

-You'll need to do a little bit on the command-line.
 Assuming you have Python 3 installed.

 Setup: